poinck/ocelot/README.md

 - `xsetroot` to set a different default xcursor
 - `jq` if you want to use the suspended particulate matter open sense map side-panel element (see “config/.ocelotrc“ for further configuration)
 - `eix` and `glsa-check` to check for Gentoo world and security updates
+- `battery.sh` if you want to check battery on a PocketChip (see below)

 Following is *optional*:
 - font recommendations: Monoid L 12px/9pt for terminal and side-panel; Gidole 11pt for everything else